syncfusion-content/ej2-react-docs/ej2-react/grid/editing/in-line-editing.md

 The [recordDoubleClick](https://ej2.syncfusion.com/angular/documentation/api/grid/#recordDoubleClick) event allows you to move the focus to the corresponding cell (the cell that you doubled-clicked to edit a row) instead of the first cell in edit form.
 With the help of this event, you can focus the double-clicked column in inline edit mode.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/editing-cs27/app/index.jsx %}
+{% include code-snippet/grid/editing-cs27/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/editing-cs27/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/editing-cs27/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/editing-cs27/app/index.tsx %}
+{% include code-snippet/grid/editing-cs27/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}